SAP-samples/teched2025-IN162/exercises/ex3/README.md

 ## Step 1 - Log into your assigned SAP Integration Suite tenant

-1. Identify your assigned SAP Integration Suite tenant to log into.
+1. Identify your assigned **SAP Integration Suite** tenant to log into.
 Note that we are running this workshop across multiple events/geographies.
 So, it is important that you log into the right tenant.
 Refer to [this](../../README.md#system-url-and-login-information) section to locate your SAP Integration Suite tenant URL.

 > [!NOTE]
 > If you are attending **ASUG TechConnect**, you are currently in the wrong GitHub branch — please switch to the [**asug2025 branch**](https://github.com/SAP-samples/teched2025-IN162/tree/asug2025) and follow the instructions provided there.
 If you are uncertain about which tenant to use, consult your **workshop instructors**.

-2. Log in to the SAP Integration Suite tenant using the user ID and password that has been provided by the instructors.
+2. Log on to the **SAP Integration Suite** tenant using the user ID and password that has been provided by the instructors.

    <img src="../ex3/images/image106.png" width=40% height=40%>